-Four of the persons are not ambulatory and several need assistance due to vision, hearing and other physical impairments.
-Several persons have a secondary diagnosis of mental illness.
-Persons receive medication during training hours.
+A small number of the persons are not ambulatory and several need assistance due to vision, hearing and other physical impairments.
+Several persons have a primary or secondary diagnosis of mental illness.
+Persons receive medication during training hours and some persons may administer their own medication.